Dress Code and Uniform Requirements

 In line with the strong recommendations from the Cancer Council of WA South Thornlie has a No Hat No Play Policy for the whole year at recess, lunchtime and for sports sessions.

-ALL CHILDREN WILL BE REQUIRED TO WEAR A SCHOOL BROAD BRIMMED HAT OR LEGIONNAIRE STYLE HAT IN 2018 THAT COVERS NECK, FACE AND EARS.
+ALL CHILDREN WILL BE REQUIRED TO WEAR A SCHOOL BROAD BRIMMED HAT OR LEGIONNAIRE STYLE HAT THAT COVERS NECK, FACE AND EARS.
 ALL OTHER HATS WILL NOT BE ACCEPTED.

 All long hair must be tied back and any hair falling excessively over student's eyes to be secured back.

 Only the following items of jewellery will be permitted:

 Earrings- studs and small sleepers in ear lobes only.
 For safety reasons earrings which hang down are not acceptable.
 NB.
 Nose piercings must be covered with a bandaid or removed.

 Students are not to wear any make up to school.
 Make up refers to eye liner, lipstick, rouge, bright nail polish. etc.

 Students are required to wear fully enclosed lace up or velcro strapped shoes.
 Sandals (preferably closed toe) are permitted in summer.
 As children are involved in physical activity everyday joggers should be worn daily.
 Plastic shoes, high heel shoes, fancy dress shoes, canvas slip-on shoes or high boots are not acceptable.

 Find out more about South Thornlie's school policies.